-TO TRAIN NEW INSTRUCTORS AND KHAITA EXPERTS
+TO TRAIN NEW TEACHERS AND KHAITA EXPERTS

-TO TRAIN NEW INSTRUCTORS AND KHAITA EXPERTS
+TO TRAIN NEW TEACHERS AND KHAITA EXPERTS

 The general objective of the program is to contribute to the development and spread of activities relating to Khaita, through the education of qualified people.